PATH (rail system)

 The routes of the PATH system were originally operated by the Hudson & Manhattan Railroad (H&M), built to link New Jersey's Hudson Waterfront with New York City.
 The system began operations in 1908 and was fully completed in 1911.
 Three stations have since closed; two others were relocated after a re-alignment of the western terminus.
 From the 1920s, the rise of automobile travel and the concurrent construction of bridges and tunnels across the river sent the H&M into a financial decline during the Great Depression, from which it never recovered, and it was forced into bankruptcy in 1954.
 As part of the deal that cleared the way for the construction of the original World Trade Center, the Port Authority bought the H&M out of receivership in 1962 and renamed it PATH.
 In the 2000s and 2010s, the system suffered longstanding interruptions from disasters that affected the New York metropolitan area, most notably the September 11 attacks and Hurricane Sandy.
-Both private and public stakeholders have proposed expanding PATH service in New Jersey, and an extension to Newark Liberty International Airport may be constructed in the 2020s.
+Both private and public stakeholders have proposed expanding PATH service in New Jersey, though none have been funded as of 2025.

-Although PATH has long operated as a rapid transit system, it is legally a commuter railroad under the jurisdiction of the Federal Railroad Administration (FRA).
+Although PATH has operated as a rapid transit system since 1966, it is legally a commuter railroad under the jurisdiction of the Federal Railroad Administration (FRA).
 Its right-of-way between Jersey City and Newark is located in close proximity to Conrail, NJ Transit, and Amtrak trackage, and it shares the Dock Bridge with intercity and commuter trains.
-All PATH train operators must therefore be licensed railroad engineers, and extra inspections are required.
-As of 2023, PATH uses one class of rolling stock, the PA5.
+All PATH train operators must therefore be licensed railroad engineers, trains must have conductors on board, and extra inspections are required.
+Since 2011, PATH has used one class of rolling stock, the PA5.